Jhoy1992/apiNodeJs/README.md

 # apiNodeJs

-This is a repository where a do some tests and learning how to make a Node JS API with express and mongo.
+This is a repository where I a do some tests and learning how to make an API with Node JS, express and mongo